oscarhealth/candidates/questions/front-end/phone/getTagsByClassName.md

 ##Prompt (for candidate):

 Write a function which tags a string and returns all elements which have a class which matches the string.
+    // className is a string and is the class we want to target

-    function getElementsByClassName(className) {
+    // should return list of all elements which have class which matches className function getElementsByClassName(className) {

     }